Do Go On - 360 - Alan Turing & The Enigma

 That's my answer.

-Who are you rooting for in it?
+Who you're rooting for in it?

 What about the karate kid?